NTIG-Uppsala/Classroom-Seating-Planner/docs/coding-standard.md

 #### Naming
 -   Element names: _PascalCase_.

--   Element names should begin with their type followed by an identifier.
-For example _ButtonTop_.
+-   Element names should be descriptive of their purpose and not their type.
+For example, a `ListBox` that displays a list of students' names should be named `StudentList` rather than `ListBoxStudentList`.

 ---